svetzal/blog-content/posts/2021/2021-07-29-scientific-management.md.md

 Deming’s 14 points centre on purpose, autonomy and mastery.
 Everyone is responsible for our purpose, and we pull together as a team rather than as a composite of disciplines.

 Software development as a career or commercial endeavour has never existed in the same world in which Taylor laid the foundation of management theory that is still taught and followed even today.
+And yet I continually see these ideas applied in organizations doing software development.

-As an agile coach, I challenge you, let’s embark on a new way.
+As an agile coach, I challenge you, let’s embark on a better way.